 Cross-posted from Ricochet.com, yesterday, August 19, 2023: Lo, these many years ago, those of us in the early days of the personal computer industry, we who depended on the success of the technology-in-its-infancy for our livelihoods, lusted after something we dubbed “the killer app.”
 It had nothing to do with actual violence; we longed only for… Continue reading Adventures in Birding

-If Florence Nightingale were still alive, she’d have been 199 years old in 2019.
+If Florence Nightingale were still alive, she’d have been 203 years old in 2023.
 She was born on May 12th, 1820, just a few short months after Mad King George (of American Revolution fame) breathed his last.
-By the time she died on August 13, 1910, George V (the current… Continue reading The Lady With the … Cats?
+By the time she died, 113 years ago this week, on August 13, 1910, George V (the current… Continue reading The Lady With the–Cats?

 It's been almost exactly eight years since I published a version of the post below on Ricochet.
 (Time really does fly when you're having fun.)
 I was reminded of it this week, when I had a rare encounter with health care of the human sort myself.
 On Monday night (it's now Saturday), I did my… Continue reading Ruminations on the High Cost of Healthcare, and How to Bring it Down–2023

 I've known for many years now that there may come a time in my life when it's time to let go.
 And at this point--when it comes to the edge of my 79th year on this planet--I might be ready: Nature’s first green is gold, Her hardest hue to hold.
 Her early leaf’s a flower;… Continue reading Moving On.
 You May Kiss the Bride!

 Chinggis is my (by this time) rather elderly rooster, he who once was lost (as have been a startling number of others in my life) and was one of two whom I tripped over on a walk down the road, on a day towards the end of January 2021.
 His lucky day.
 After a frantic call… Continue reading Chinggis Makes His Move